grafana/loki/docs/sources/setup/install/helm/install-scalable/_index.md

 - Index and Chunk cache (1 replica)

 {{< admonition type="note" >}}
-We do not recommended to run scalable mode with `filesystem` storage.
+We do not recommended running scalable mode with `filesystem` storage.
 For the purpose of this guide, we will use MinIO as the object storage to provide a complete example.
 {{< /admonition >}}

 ## Prerequisites